BNWEIN/SophosPartnerCustomerIDs/README.md

 You can retrieve the "TenantID" and use this script to easily locate which of your customers the machine has been installed into.

 You will need to create a new Sophos Partner API credential to run this script.
 You will need a "Client ID" and a "Client Secret".
 More info on how to get this here: https://developer.sophos.com/getting-started

+Client ID = Sophos API Client ID
+Client Secret = Sophos API Client Secret
+Tenant ID = The TenantID taken from the registry above (must be in GUID format) (example = 123456a7-123b-12c3-a1d2-a6e1c71a1f5a)